Indian flapshell turtle

 The Indian flapshell turtle (Lissemys punctata) is a freshwater species of turtle found in South Asia.
 The "flap-shelled" name stems from the presence of femoral flaps located on the plastron.
 These flaps of skin cover the limbs when they retract into the shell.
-It is unclear what protection the flaps offer against predators.
+What protection the flaps offer against predators is unclear.
 Indian flapshell turtles are widespread and common in the South Asian provinces.
 It is morphologically an evolutionary link between the softshell and hardshell aquatic turtles.
 Exploitation for profit and habitat change are threats to their survival.